 These networks are mainly focused on giving back to the community.
-The organizations’ activities are based on humanitarian cause.
-Even though, deep relationships develop with time and that is likely to open doors for business opportunities.
+The organizations’ activities are based on the humanitarian cause.
+Even though deep relationships develop with time and that is likely to open doors for business opportunities.

 The main agendas of these groups are simply to give.
-However, you may end up dong businesses with some members of these groups which is a good thing.
+However, you may end up doing businesses with some members of these groups which is a good thing.

 5. Professional Associations